This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Cloning in Lambda – 1”.

 c) The central portion is recovered from the gel or the gradient

 d) Gel is more efficient than the sugar density gradient

 Explanation: Physical separation is also used at times, it constitutes of using gel electrophoresis or by using centrifugation in the sugar density gradient.
-In sugar density gradient, the separation is done on the basis of size.
+In the sugar density gradient, the separation is done on the basis of size.
 The arms are separated from the gel or gradient.
-Gradient is more efficient than gel, thus gradient is more preferred over gel.
+A gradient is more efficient than gel, thus gradient is more preferred over the gel.